SemanticMediaWiki/SemanticCite/README.md

 a reference list from showing on an individual page while `#referencelist` can be used to position the list differently.

-More information about in-text citations is described [here][docs-intext] together with a description about the usage of [`#referencelist`][docs-referencelist].
+More information about in-text citations is listed [here][docs-intext] together with a description about the usage of [`#referencelist`][docs-referencelist].

 For questions about Semantic Cite and [`Cite`][mw-cite], see the comments [section][docs-faq].